gunitinug/babyrus/README.md

 ## Configuration

-To set default apps for different extensions (eg. .pdf or .epub), go to `Main Menu -> Configure` then change settings there.
+To set default apps for different extensions (eg. .pdf or .epub), go to `Main Menu -> Configure` then change settings from there.

 File `babyrus.sh.bak` is created to save old `babyrus.sh` executable.